Hohokam: Civano phase (1300–1350/1375 CE)

-Polvoron phase (AD 1350/1375–1450)
+Polvoron phase (1350/1375–1450 CE)

 This phase is characterized by widespread use and manufacture of Salado polychrome, with both Gila and Tonto polychromes.
-After AD 1375, the Hohokam abandoned most villages and canal systems in the lower Salt River basin.
+After 1375 CE, the Hohokam abandoned most villages and canal systems in the lower Salt River basin.
 The area continued to be occupied, but on a far smaller scale.
 The few villages that remained were quite small, and were concentrated along the Gila River, with the notable exception of the lower Queen Creek drainage.
 This period is the aftermath of the Hohokam cultural collapse and a critical stage in the ethnogenesis of modern O'odham.

 Ceramic tradition

 The earliest sedentary agricultural settlements in central Arizona date from 1000 to 500 BCE, yet the first ceramics appear just before the Hohokam rise in 300 CE.

 Some archaeologists interpret the sudden appearance of pottery as new trade or immigration into the Phoenix area, resulting in the rise of the Hohokam.
 Other archaeologists classify many of the defining, cultural characteristics as already within the indigenous farming communities by Hohokam rise.
 Hence, pottery helps to fuel the controversy over Hohokam origins.

 It was once thought that Hohokam pottery material varied by location, since communities used local resources.
 Recently, studies on the temper revealed a variety of origins where pottery was manufactured and traded.
 Several palettes, from different periods, were found in the Gila Bend Region.
 This is evidence that the Hohokam stayed in one area for a long time.

 Hohokam ceramics are defined by a distinct Plain, Red, and Decorated buffware tradition, and were made using a technique called coiling.
 A small, fine clay base was connected to a series of coils.
 These coils were then thinned and shaped using a paddle and anvil.
 Hohokam Plain and Red wares were primarily tempered with a variety of materials including micaceous, phyllite, or Squaw Peak schist, as well as granite, quartz, quartzite, and arkosic sands.
 Analytically, based on the type of temper used, these are classified as to the geographic setting of their manufacture, and are referred to as Gila (Gila River basin), Wingfield (Agua Fria basin, the Northern Periphery, or Lower Verde area), Piestewa Peak (Phoenix metro area north of the Salt River), South Mountain (Phoenix metro area south of the Salt River), or Salt (Salt or Verde River basins) Plain and Red wares.

 The surfaces of Plain wares were smoothed to some extent and many were polished, or slipped, with other minerals or clays.
 After the vessels were fired, these sometimes turned a color that ranged from light or dark brown, gray, to orange.
 Later, the interiors of bowls were slipped with a black carbonous material.
 Hohokam Red wares were slipped with an iron-based pigment that turned red after the vessel was fired.
 The manufacture of decorated Hohokam pottery was similar to that of the Plain wares.
 However, the clays tended to be of a finer quality and were tempered with caliche and limited amounts of very finely ground micaceous schist and small particles of vegetative material.